 The beaches, all you can eat fish tacos, and tequila until the sun rises the next morning.

-A seemingly unlimited number of beaches to fit anybody’s fancy.
-Our most favorite beaches were the ones so isolated and devoid of regulation that we could simply drive our camper van right onto the sandy beach and park wherever we wanted.
+A seemingly unlimited number of beaches to fit anybodyโs fancy.
+Our favorite beaches were the ones so isolated and devoid of regulation that we could simply drive our camper van right onto the sandy beach and park wherever we wanted.
 Absolute freedom.

-And one of the best parts about a Mexico road trip through Baja California is you don’t have to worry about any importation documentation for your vehicle.
-That’s right, all of Baja California is an import-free zone, meaning you can drive wherever you want with your American vehicle (or any other foreign vehicle) hassle free.
+One of the best parts about a Mexico road trip through Baja California is you donโt have to worry about any importation documentation for your vehicle.
+Thatโs right, all of Baja California is an import-free zone, meaning you can drive wherever you want with your American vehicle (or any other foreign vehicle) hassle-free.

 To learn more, read our guide to An Amazing Baja California Road Trip.